 1. One to One Training practice, Tutor: Caroline

 You will need to book an online zoom session with Caroline, where she will help to guide you working with a dog in need of help (this could be yours or somebody else’s dog).
 We will provide an online booking form for you to book your session.
 The session needs to be completed within the first three months of the training.
 At this stage it is advised not to take on anything too challenging such as a reactive dog, or puppy farm dogs.
 The aim of this session is to help support and develop your practical skills.
-Other students can watch these sessions unfold live or watch the recording which will be stored as part of an important online resource library for all Masterclass Diploma students to learn from during the training.
+Other students can watch these sessions unfold live or watch the recording which will be stored as part of an important online resource library for all IMIM Diploma students to learn from during the training.
 A release form will be provided and anyone present will need to sign it, and the form returned to us.

 2. Practical Lessons

 Lesson: Towards the latter part of the training, Caroline will take you through a step-by-step guide of how to work with a rescue dog that has been rehomed, who is fear aggressive towards men.
 This session is split into Part 1 and Part 2.
 A recording will be made available in the 1 to 1 library.

 3. Live Discussion Clinics

 These will be scheduled monthly.
-These will a great way to discuss with Caroline and the group, concerns, problems, as well successes on your studies.
+These will be a great way to discuss with Caroline and the group, concerns, problems, as well successes in your studies.
 You will also get support and help with the cases you are working with as well as sharing any other learning experiences.